Mrs Harrison's Class 2023 - 2024

 I understand each year group is a little different and that you may have questions.
 Hopefully the information below will help, but please feel free to pop a note in your child’s reading diary and ask them to show me, catch me at the classroom door at the end of the day, or send an email via the school office and I will get back to you as soon as I am able.

-PE: PE will take place on Mondays (swimming) and Tuesdays this term, with Tuesday being Outdoor Learning.
-Children should come dressed in their PE kits/outdoor learning clothes on these days.
+PE: PE will take place on Tuesdays and Thursdays this term.
+Children should come dressed in their PE kits on these days.

 Snacks and water bottles: please ensure children bring a healthy snack for breaktime and a named water bottle (no juice) to drink from throughout the day.